 2. Prioritize What You Hear – Not Everything Is Important

-Once you’ve gathered input, your next job is prioritization.
-Not all feedback is equally valuable or urgent.
-Some issues might be simple UX tweaks that delight users, while others may be core bugs that risk damaging trust.
+Once you’ve gathered feedback, your next job is to determine whether they’re even worth noting.
+Some issues might be simple UX tweaks, while others are core bugs that impact major functionality.

 This is where real product manager skills come into play.
-Your goal is to model the potential value of each change.
+Your goal is to attach value for each change.
 Ask yourself:

 - Will this change improve the lifetime value (LTV) of our users?